STAC-USC/3DGS_Compression_Adaptive_Voxelization/README.md

 Set up two Conda environments:

-- `gaussian_splatting`: used for retraining the 3DGS model
+- `gaussian_splatting`: used for retraining the 3DGS model and rendering
 - `c3dgs`: used for VQ-based covariance compression

 ---